cloudmesh-community/fa18-523-60/paper/paper.md

-Copying databases within the same mongod instance or between different mongod servers is made possible with the *command()* method after connecting to the desired mongod instance [@www-pymongo-documentation].
+Copying databases within the same mongod instance or between different mongod servers is made possible with the *command()* method after connecting to the desired mongod instance [@www-pymongo-documentation-copydb].
 For example, to copy the *cloudmesh* database and name the new database *cloudmesh_copy*, one would use the *command()* method in the following manner: